Technici4n/prologin-music/README.md

 * TomSka - Mine Turtle, Beep beep I'm a Sheep, I like Trains
 * Running in the 90's
 * We are number one
+* The Prince of Egypt - The Plagues